FORTNITE COPYRIGHT LAWSUITS HURT BY COPYRIGHT OFFICE DENIAL

 Orange County – On May 18th 2017, Kranos Corp, operating as Schutt Sports, filed a lawsuit against Riddell Inc. for patent infringement.
 The two companies are market rivals in the football helmet design and manufacturing industry.
 Schutt Sports claims that Riddell has infringed three different helmet designs.
 Schutt is seeking an injunction as well as an undisclosed amount in damages.

-Robert Erb, president and CEO of Schutt, in a statement to the news and posted again Read the rest
+Robert Erb, president and CEO of Schutt, in a statement to the news an Read the rest

 COSTCO AND TITLEIST TANGLE OVER GOLF BALL PATENTS